oracle-livelabs/apex/event-mangement/3-apex-assistant/3-apex-assistant.md

 8. While **Validating**, if your query throws an error, APEX Assistant can help troubleshoot the problem.

-    For example, suppose you run a query and inadvertently leave off the 's'. at the end of the table **ev_events**.
+    For example, suppose you run a query and inadvertently comment off the group by.

     APEX Assistant switches to General Assistance mode.
 Click **Help me fix this**.